Kazakh culture and traditions

 Kazakh products

-Kazakhstan domestically produced goods are highly valuable to the guest.
-Here you can find high-quality felt products, beautiful Kazakh ornament jewelry and unique leather products.
+Kazakhstan domestically produced goods are highly valuable for guests.
+Here you can find high-quality felt products, beautiful ornamented Kazakh jewelry and unique leather products.

 Famous Kazakh people